What you need to know to vote in Canada's federal election

 When will I know the candidates in my riding?

 There's also a chance a party won't have a candidate in your riding.
 Some parties choose not to run one in all ridings — or simply can't find a candidate.
+Others have dropped candidates, but it's too late to remove them from the ballot, so you'll see their names there on election day.

 Can I get time off work to vote?